 Where to Stay

 - Best Luxury Hotel: Hotel Grande Bretagne, a Luxury Collection Hotel, Athens

 See Related: How Much is a Trip to Italy: Average Cost Per Day

-The country has plenty of mountainous terrains that make up most of its land area (approx 75% forested), making it an excellent destination for those who prefer some adventure.
+The country has plenty of mountainous terrains that comprise most of its land area (approximately 75% forested), making it an excellent destination for those who prefer adventure.
 You’ll also find many tropical climates here, which means warm temperatures year round—and even during the rainy season, you don’t have to worry about getting soaked because it doesn’t rain that often!